LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 ## Level 4 - Cleansing Bathe ( 1 Essence)
-Invoke the purifying properties of water to cleanse yourself or an ally.
-As an action, expend 1 Genasi Essence to remove one condition (such as blinded, deafened, poisoned, burning) from yourself or a creature you touch.
+The Genasi can invoke the purifying properties of water to cleanse themselves or an ally.
+As an action, expend 1 Genasi Essence to remove one condition (such as blinded, deafened, poisoned, burning) from yourself or a creature within 15ft.

-## Level 5 - Fluid Manipulation Mastery

-The Genasi's mastery over water manipulation reaches new heights, granting them increased control and versatility.

-**Enhanced Fluid Manipulation:**
-The Genasi's ability to manipulate water becomes more refined.
-They can now shape water into more intricate forms, creating detailed constructs and manipulating water with greater precision within the established range.

-**Aquatic Resilience:**
-The Genasi's connection to water enhances their natural resilience.
-They gain resistance to cold damage, reflecting their affinity for the fluid and adaptable nature of water.

-## Level 6 - Tidal Surge (min 2 Essence)
+## Level 5 - Tidal Surge (min 2 Essence)

 The Genasi can summon the power of a tidal surge, unleashing a powerful wave to crash upon their enemies.